-We provide investment advice to our Clients, which are the Funds, Separate Accounts, Co-Invest Entities, and Client Entities described in Item 4 above.
+We provide investment advice to our Clients, which are the Funds, Separate Accounts, Co-Invest Entities, and Client Entities described in Item 4 "Advisory Business".
 Client Investors can be expected to consist of one or more of the following:

 - Public and private retirement and pension plans;

 - Insurance companies;

 - State and municipal government agencies;

 - Sovereign wealth funds;

-- Private investment funds;
+- Private investment funds:

 - Public and private profit-sharing plans;

 - Banks and other financial institutions;

 - Charitable organizations and foundations, including endowment funds;

 - Investment companies;

-- Trusts and estates;
+- Trusts and estates:

-- Corporations;
+- Corporations:

 - Family offices;

 - Certain high net worth individuals;

+- Platform feeder or fund of fund vehicles:

 - Ownership Entities, Related Entities and Affinius Capital personnel; and

 - Business entities other than those listed above.

-The Clients are not registered or required to be registered under the Investment Company Act in the case of Clients that are pooled funds, and interests in the Clients are privately placed to the following types of qualified Investors:
+Clients are not registered or required to be registered under the Investment Company Act, and interests in the Clients are privately placed to the following types of qualified Investors:

-- U.S. investors who are - accredited investors, as defined in the Securities Act of 1933; - qualified purchasers, as defined in the Investment Company Act; - o qualified clients, as defined in the Advisers Act; and/or - knowledgeable employees, as defined in the Investment Company Act. - Non-U.S. investors that meet comparable qualifications in the relevant jurisdiction.
+- U.S. investors who are: - o accredited investors, as defined in the Securities Act of 1933; - o qualified purchasers, as defined in the Investment Company Act; - o qualified clients, as defined in the Advisers Act; and/or - o knowledgeable employees, as defined in the Investment Company Act. - Non-U.S. investors that meet comparable qualifications in the relevant jurisdiction.

 Investors must also meet certain other suitability qualifications prior to making an investment in a Client.
-Each Client requires minimum capital commitments from an Investor, which are detailed in the relevant Client's Governing Documents.
+In many cases, Clients require minimum capital commitments from an Investor, which are detailed in the relevant Client's Governing Documents.
 The Advisor has accepted and may continue to accept minimum subscriptions and commitment amounts of less than the stated minimum amount in its discretion.